root-project/vecmath/README.md

 #include <VecCoreLib/Rng.h>
 ```

-To find project pass to your cmake generation only:
+Pass this to cmake generation of your project to find VecCoreLib(if it is not in CMAKE_INSTALL_PREFIX):
 `-DVecCoreLib_DIR="Path to dir where VecCoreLibConfig.cmake is installed"`